Wednesday, September 25, 2013

 Once you have narrowed your jersey style down to a time period of use acceptable to you, the next step is to figure out who wore that style.
 For that information we turn to HockeyDB.com, the Internet Hockey Database.
 There you can look up either player or team statistical histories, including all players for any given team in a given season.
-Search by team, and once you get to that team's information page, say the Detroit Red Wings for example, click "view all standings" and you will come to a page with the Red Wings record for each season of their existence, including a note on how far they made it in the playoffs.
+Search by team, and once you get to that team's information page, say the Detroit Red Wings for example, scroll down and you will come to the Red Wings record for each season of their existence, including a note on how far they made it in the playoffs.
 This is a quick way to make note of any Stanley Cup Finals appearances that you may want to consider commemorating.
 Click on any season on the left hand side, opening it in a new window, and you will get that year's Red Wings roster, the more current ones with roster numbers.
 Make note of any players you might be interested in having added to your jersey and repeat the process for each subsequent year your jersey was used.

 EuroHockey.net is also helpful if you are looking for player info outside of North America, as is the "Past Tournaments" area of the history section of the International Ice Hockey Federation's website if your jersey is a national team jersey from a World Championship or Olympics since 2000.